AutoAgents: A Framework for Automatic Agent Generation: Related Work

 \textbf{Agent Generalization.} Several studies ~\cite{park2022social,williams2023epidemic} employ LLMs to generate agents for social simulacra and epidemic modeling, demonstrating how this technique can facilitate designers in assessing and improving their modeling designs prior to deploying them to real users.
 Likewise, ExpertPrompting~\cite{xu2023expertprompting} devised a method to generate diverse profiles of agents that can cooperate with human users to accomplish tasks with minimal supervision.
-However, this method still depends on a restricted set of predefined agents, and the generated agents vary only in their profiles, not in their problem-solving capacities.
+However, this method still depends on a restricted set of predefined agents, and the generated agents vary only in their profiles.
 Recently, SSP~\cite{wang2023unleashing} and AgentVerse~\cite{chen2023agentverse} have proposed frameworks for automatically generating unlimited agents.
 SSP enables LLMs to generate agents for problem input by providing some agent samples, and has these agents solve the problem.
 AgentVerse generates the execution plan through the generated agents’ discussions and adds evaluation strategies for cyclic execution.
-Unlike the previous two methods, AutoAgents pays more attention to the details of the generated agents and plans, and improves the efficiency of task execution by employing collaborative refinement actions and self-refinement agents, as illustrated in Table~\ref{tab:comparison}.
+Unlike the previous two methods, AutoAgents places a heightened emphasis on the reliability of its generated agents and strategic plans, thereby enhancing task execution effect through the utilization of collaborative refinement actions and the integration of self-refinement actions , as illustrated in Table~\ref{tab:comparison}.